35 of the Best Classic Books for Kids by Age

 Find this book in: Best Classic Books for Kids / Best Books for an 8-Year-Old / Read Aloud Children’s Books / Kids Food Books / Books about Candy

-Harriet the Spy has been a classic children’ book for over 50 years.
-The 11-year-old is never without her notebook to write her observations in.
+Harriet the Spy has been a classic children’s book for over 50 years.
+The 11-year-old is never without a notebook in which to write her observations.
 When the notebook falls into the hands of her friends, they all get very angry with Harriet.
 Will she be able to right her wrongs?

 There is a reason this realistic fiction book for a 10-year-old has been adapted repeatedly for the screen.
 It’s got life lessons for every child.

-Classic Books for Kids Ages 9-12
+Middle Grade Classic Books for Kids

 The Giver